 The mission of OASIS NC is to provide Outstanding Academic and Social Instructional Services that promote independence, confidence, and compassion in autistic children, teens, and adults.
 We use evidence-based practices and highly individualized services and supports to target a broad range of educational, behavioral, social, and communication needs.

-OASIS NC designs it's multiple programs using the nine values below.
+OASIS NC designs multiple programs using the nine values below.
 Sample activities that support each of these values are also included to demonstrate how we bring them into "the real world".

 Academic and Personal Excellence

-- Sample Activities: Great Books, the main reading curriculum at SEAA, is a curriculum with themes based on character education (courage, friendship, etc).
+- Sample Activities: Great Books, the main reading curriculum at SEAA, is a curriculum with themes based on character education (courage, friendship, etc.).

 Compassion and Respect for All

-Compassion for yourself, others, animals and the environment is above all else at SEA Academy.
+Compassion for yourself, others, animals, and the environment is above all else at SEA Academy.

-- Sample Activities: Visit farm animal sanctuary, invite Wilmington Compost Company to come do a demonstration, and participate in beach/waterway clean ups with the Plastic Ocean Project.
+- Sample Activities: Visit a farm animal sanctuary, invite Wilmington Compost Company to come do a demonstration, and participate in beach/waterway clean ups with the Plastic Ocean Project.